King's Ransom (film)

-King's Ransom is a 2005 American black comedy film directed by Jeffrey W. Byrd and written by Wayne Conley, who was a writer for the Nickelodeon TV series, Kenan & Kel.
-The film stars Anthony Anderson, Jay Mohr, Kellita Smith, Regina Hall, Donald Faison, Nicole Ari Parker, Charlie Murphy, Loretta Devine, Brooke D'Orsay, and Leila Arcieri.
-King's Ransom was released in the United States on April 22, 2005, and was a critical and commercial failure, grossing $4,143,652 against a budget of $15 million.
+King's Ransom is a 2005 American black comedy film directed by Jeffrey W. Byrd and written by Wayne Conley.
+It stars Anthony Anderson, Jay Mohr, Kellita Smith, Regina Hall, Donald Faison, Nicole Ari Parker, Charlie Murphy, Loretta Devine, Brooke D'Orsay, and Leila Arcieri.
+The film was released in the United States on April 22, 2005, and was a critical and commercial bomb.

 Plot

 Malcolm King is a wealthy, selfish, obnoxious businessman who is about to divorce his wife Renee.
 She plans to ruin him financially during the court proceedings, and King is willing to do anything to protect his fortune.

 He enlists his mistress, Peaches, and her brother, Herb, to stage a mock kidnapping.
 They are to make and receive a huge ransom demand, which would keep the money safe from his wife.

 Unfortunately for him, two other people have similar plans to kidnap him; Angela, an aggrieved employee and Corey, a good-natured yet hapless nobody who lives in his grandmother's basement and needs $10,000 after being threatened by his adopted sister.